-It is always important to eat nutritious and balanced meals, and it is even more essential to eat the right food when you trying to conceive (TTC) or pregnant.
+It is always important to eat nutritious and balanced meals, and it is even more essential to eat the right food when you are trying to conceive (TTC) or pregnant.
 You and your baby require essential nutrients, protein, fats, carbohydrates, vitamins, and minerals to ensure a healthier pregnancy.

 Most foods are safe, however, there are some foods that you should avoid during pregnancy which may potentially be infectious (listeria, hepatitis B, Toxoplasma), and food that contains too much mercury or other harmful agents.
 (When cooking at home, follow the 4 simple steps of food preparation: clean, separate, cook, and chill.)
 There are 3 major foodborne risks to pregnant women: listeria, toxoplasmosis, and methylmercury.